HouzuoGuo/laitos/README.md

 Please note that:

+- Email notifications (MailRecipients) can be optionally enabled to send shell statement results to the specified recipients.
+To enable the notifications, fill in all mail parameters.
-- Email notifications (MailRecipients) are optional.
-Specify all mail parameters to enable.
-Mail FROM and recipients must be use full address(name@domain.net), MTA address must contain both host name (domain name) and port number.
+- Mail FROM and recipients must be use full address(name@domain.net), MTA address must contain both host name (domain name) and port number.
-- If there is a PIN mismatch, the response code is 404.
+- If there is a PIN mismatch, the response code will be 404.
 - The API endpoint looks for PIN and shell statement together, in form parameter "Body".
 - Do not insert extra space(s) between the secret PIN and your shell statement.
 - The API endpoint can be used as Twilio SMS web-hook.
 Make sure to shorten "-outtrunclen" to avoid sending too many SMS responses.